Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 **Research data centers**

-The second approach is establishing research data centers.
-Here, qualified researchers gain access to micro-level data after they are sworn in to protect the confidentiality of the data they access.
-Strong input and output controls are in place to ensure that published findings comply with the privacy and confidentiality regulations [@hayden2012broken].
-Some RDCs allow access through remote execution, where no direct access to the data is allowed, but it is not necessary to travel; others allow remote direct access
+The second approach is establishing research data centers (RDC).
+RDC present an established operational approach to facilitate access to confidential microdata for research and/or statistical purposes.
+This approach is based on the theoretical framework of the "Five Safes" which was initially developed by Felix Ritchie at the UK Office of National Statistics in 2003 [@desaietal2016].
+The first dimension refers to safe projects.
+This dimension mainly refers to the whether the intended use of the data conforms with the use specified in legislations or regulations.
+For example, a legislation may specifically allow users to use the data only for independent scientific research.
+Safe people, the second dimension of the Five Saves framework, requires data users to be able to use the data in an appropriate way.
+A certain amount of technical skills or minimum educational levels may be required to access the data.
+In contrast, safe data refers to the potential to de-identifying individuals or entities in the data.
+Safe settings relate to the practical controls on how the data are accessed.
+Different channels may exist which in turn may depend on the de-identifcation risk.
+In practice, the lower the de-identifcation risk the more restrictive the setting will be.
+Lastly, safe output refers to the risk of de-identifcation in publications from confidential microdata.
+Strong input and output controls are in place to ensure that published findings comply with the privacy and confidentiality regulations
+[@hayden2012broken].

 Non-Tabular data